+50 hours and Relativistic kinetics, 5th year, 108 hours.
 Both these course are introduced in Belarus for the first time.
 They open a possibility for the students of the Belarusian State University to follow the most recent development these active fields of research.
 The development of these lecture courses was essentially done in collaboration with ICRANet.

-In 2023 ICRANet-Minsk center together with the Belarusian Physical Society have organized a contest for the best popular essay on astrophysics among students, see: https://master.basnet.by/bfo/astrocontest/info.php
+Since 2023 ICRANet-Minsk center together with the Belarusian Physical Society organizes a contest for the best popular essay on astrophysics among students, see: https://master.basnet.by/bfo/astrocontest/info.php